-Jason Sheehen of Denver Westward tells us how to create a great Irish bar, and doesn’t get it far wrong.
+Jason Sheehen of Denver Westward tells us, and doesn’t get it far wrong.
 But if he wants a real taste of the “old country” as he calls it – I’ve always hated that phrase – he needs a few adjustments:

 For a start, he lost credibility when he mentioned Harp.
 Harp is piss, the Budweiser/Fosters of Ireland.
 The only good thing Harp ever brought to this world is the “Pinta Harp and a packeta dates there Laurence” ad from the late eighties.
 Remember that?

 Jameson isn’t bad but Black Bush from our friends north of the border is smoother, and Midleton Rare is the finest Irish whiskey on the… well, in Ireland.
 Personally I don’t think it should be allowed outside the country, but that could simply be naked greed.
 It’s all I drank at my wedding, but sure everyone else was buying!

 Ampersanded pub names are British, not Irish.
 Ampersanded pub names IN Ireland are there because some British bastard named it, and we haven’t got around to changing it yet.
 Sure there’s no rush like.
 (Lenny Henry said it best when he described Ireland as a “cold Jamaica” and gave an example of an Irish fella ejected from the pub, horizontally, pint in hand, saying “ah sure I was leavin’ anyway”.)